How about that Bayes: Bayesian techniques and the simple pendulum: A workflow for reproducible inference

+Once the models have been chosen, the first step in Bayesian data analysis is to clearly motivate the choice of prior.
+The prior should reflect concrete understanding of the underlying quantity and be sufficiently general as to constrain the problem without pre-determining or biasing the result \cite{stanpriors}.
+For example, a prior that precludes the true result can never recover the true result as is clear from Bayes' Theorem.
+The goal of the prior is to be constraining, but allow for the bulk of the posterior constraint to be determined by systematic comparison of the model to data via the likelihood.

-As the initial angular displacement and period can be easily measured and the length of the pendulum has been fixed, the only free model parameter in both the equations using the small angle approximation and the exact expression for the period of a pendulum is the gravitational acceleration $g$.
-In order to not bias the result with existing knowledge about the solution, it is important to explicitly construct a prior with physically-motivated but relatively weakly-informative constraints.
-This allows for the model to provide constraint to parameters via the likelihood rather than providing artificially strong constraint via the prior.
-It is reasonable to assert \emph{a priori} that for the period to be rigorously defined, $g$ cannot be zero, cannot be negative, and cannot be infinite.
-It is also possible to ascribe some degree of physical intuition to the problem.
+The initial angular displacement and period of a simple pendulum are easily measured and the length of the pendulum has been fixed.
+As a result, the only free model parameter in both the equations using the small angle approximation and the exact expression for the period of a pendulum is the gravitational acceleration $g$. $g$ must be positive definite and nonzero, otherwise no oscillation will occur.
+It is also possible to ascribe physical intuition to the problem, which will be done with an exaggerated example.
 Gravitational acceleration on the surface of a body scales with the mass of the body and gravitational acceleration on the Moon is approximately 1.625 $m/s^2$ \cite{moongravity} and the surface gravity of Jupiter is 24.79 $m/s^2$ \cite{jupitergravity}.
-Thus, proceeding with confidence that the mass of the Earth is likely between that of the Moon and Jupiter, a weakly-informative prior can be constructed that allows for some probability of surprise.
-A common choice for a weakly-informative prior on positive definite quantities is the inverse gamma distribution, which can be tuned so that only 1\% of the probability falls below 1.625 $m/s^2$ and above 24.79 $m/s^2$.
-Thus, no positive real value has been ruled out, although some values have been determined to be unlikely.
-This prior expectation for $g$ is shown explicitly in Fig.~\ref{fig:g-prior}.
+Proceeding with confidence that the mass of the Earth is likely between that of the Moon and Jupiter, a weakly-informative prior can be constructed that allows for some probability of surprise.

+A common choice for a weakly-informative prior on positive definite quantities is the inverse gamma distribution.
+The inverse gamma distribution has support on the interval $(0,\infty)$, matching the positive definite constraint and is easily tuned so that only 1\% of the probability falls below 1.625 $m/s^2$ and above 24.79 $m/s^2$.
+This prior is shown in Fig.~\ref{fig:g-prior}.
+The location of the mode of the distribution is not particularly relevant -- by constructing a weakly-informative prior, the information contained in the data will far outweigh the information in the prior.
+Other choices of prior that have similar support are possible, but the inverse gamma distribution smoothly approaches 0 on the bounds of its support.
+This matches physical intuition.
+For example, if the prior was the uniform distribution $U(1.625,24.79)$, this would not change the results of the inference, but would require justifying that 24.8 $m/s^2$ was completely forbidden while 24.79 $m/s^2$ was allowed and just as likely as any other value in the prior.